 Beyond basic physics: the advanced biology of climate change.

-Clive researches the biological feedbacks which stabilise or destablise the climate; these are amongst the greatest uncertainties in climate science – and may expalin why the predictive models ‘run hot’.
+Clive researches the biological feedbacks which stabilise or destablise the climate; these are amongst the greatest uncertainties in climate science – and may explain why the predictive models ‘run hot’.
 He proposed a new interpretation of the Gaia hypothesis as ‘global stability due to life’, and investigates the biogeochemical, ecological and evolutionary processes that maintain the atmosphere in states that physics and chemistry alone cannot predict.
+He has discovered extremely strong relationships between sea ice, carbon dioxide and methane – challenging conventional views of the global carbon cycle.
 One of the first scientists to examine the risks, benefits and causes of carbon dioxide changes, Clive is now leading the argument that renewable energy (incuding biomass, tidal lagoons, barrages, dams and wind energy) are likely to cause more extinctions than anthropogenic climate change.
 He accurately predicted the rediscovery of the only species whose “extinction” was firmly attributed to climate change, leading to the ‘Snailgate’ controversy.
 His research into bird deaths from fossil fuel revealed substantial overstatement in the peer reviewed literature and the IPCC assessment.

 Rewilding and sustainability: how should we manage habitats?